Chwiggy/thesis_bachelor/src/thesis.typ

 === Terminology

 === Motivation
-- Traditional transport planning centering on men?
+- Traditional transport planning centering on men? // source
-  - German Transport Planning post world war 2?
+  - German Transport Planning post world war 2? // source
 - Transit planning and identifying demand in public transit networks is a complicated process, that takes into account a plethora of data that's hard to access or acquire @pieper_kreislauf_2021.
   - statistical routing data based on conveyal engine @conway_evidencetransit
 === Research Question